rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/ArtifactPolicy.md

   - The role for the trust policy.
 - trustPolicyDoc: System.String
   - Trust policy JSON document to be attached to the role.
+- errorMessage: System.String
+  - Message denoting the status of trust policy retrieval for the role (Empty if no error).